Subspace decomposition with defect diffusion coefficient: Offline-online approximation of the preconditioner

 \section{Offline-online approximation of the preconditioner}

-In this section, we address the efficient construction of the subspace preconditioner in the presence of random defect coefficients.
-Building on the exact framework introduced in Section~\ref{sec:2}, our goal is to approximate the local operators $\mathcal B_i$ and assemble a computationally efficient preconditioner without sacrificing the properties of the original method.
-More precisely, we retain the exact coarse operator $\mathcal B_0$, while the patch-local operators $\mathcal B_i$, $i \ge 1$, are approximated by an offline-online strategy that exploits the localized structure of the defect coefficient.
-To highlight that the operators $\mathcal B_i$ depend on the (realization of the) diffusion coefficient $A$, we will sometimes write $\mathcal B_i(A)$ in the following.
+We now introduce an offline-online approximation to the exact additive Schwarz preconditioner introduced in Section \ref{sec:2}.
+The proposed approach retains the exact coarse correction while replacing the realization-dependent local operators by inexpensive approximations assembled from a finite collection of precomputed reference operators.
+This approach naturally separates into two stages: an offline phase performed once, and an online phase executed for each realization.

-We assume that the coarse mesh $\mathcal{T}_H$ is aligned with the periodicity of $A_\varepsilon$ in the sense that the restriction $A_\varepsilon|_K$ is identical for all coarse elements $K \in \mathcal{T}_H$.
+We assume that the coarse mesh $\mathcal{T}_H$ is aligned with the periodicity of $A_\varepsilon$ in the sense that the restriction $A_\varepsilon|_T$ is identical for all coarse elements $T \in \mathcal{T}_H$.
 Furthermore, we assume a scale separation of the form

 where $\varepsilon$ is not asymptotically small with respect to $H$.
-This regime is typical for defect problems, in which the microscale is resolved on the fine mesh but does not average out on the coarse scale.
+This regime is typical for defect problems, in which the microscale is resolved on the fine mesh but does not average out at the coarse-scale.
 We further recall from Section \ref{sec:2.2} that all patches share the same geometry up to translation.
-The localized and repetitive structure of the defect term is the key property that enables an efficient offline-online strategy.
-Rather than constructing all local operators $\mathcal B_i$ from scratch for each realization of the coefficient, we exploit the fact that local problems on interior patches depend only on the restriction of $A$ to those patches.
-This observation forms the basis of the offline-online approximation described in the remainder of this section.
+Combined with the localized nature of the defect coefficient, this implies that each local problem depends only on the restriction of the coefficient to its corresponding patch.
+This enables us to precompute the local quantities on a single reference patch as explained in the offline phase below.